The Best Women's Trail Running Shoes for 2017

 Analysis and Test Results

-Over the last few years, we've literally run our legs off to determine which is the best trail running shoe out there.
-While shoe testing can be a subjective process (as the fit is pretty personal) we have been able to objectively test many performance features of best shoes out there.
+Over the last few years, we've run our legs off to determine which is the best trail running shoe out there.
+While shoe testing can be a subjective process (as the fit is pretty personal) we are able to test many performance features of best shoes out there objectively.
 As a result, we have generated a variety of recommendations based on what any runner may be looking for in a trail running shoe.
 We have vigorously tested each women's trail running shoe with objective tests to determine which did the best over six different testing metrics.
-With these tests we were able to determine each shoe's strengths - and it's pitfalls.
+With these trials, we were able to identify each shoe's strengths - and its pitfalls.